acsbendi/Android-Request-Inspector-WebView/README.md

     }
 ```

-Caveats
+Known limitations
 ===

 Detailed data (e.g. request body) is not available for requests sent from iframes as it's [not possible to execute JavaScript code in iframes in Android WebViews](https://stackoverflow.com/questions/47820169/android-webview-run-javascript-in-all-frames-including-iframes).
+One possible workaround to still inspect the requests sent from a specific iframe is to load its URL into a different `WebView` and attach `RequestInspectorWebViewClient` to that.

 Contributions
 ===

-All feedback, PRs and issues are welcome!
+All feedback, PRs, and issues are welcome!

 License
 ===